 As psychologies situated in community and world, transpersonal and integral affirm the value of social action and ecological stewardship.
 Because our relationships are global, a transpersonal approach challenges the false norms of a psychology that is situated in any one meaning frame.
 Transpersonal's initial mission to include more than one valid state of consciousness can now be extended to embrace many ways of being human as reflected in culture, ethnicity, sexual orientation, gender identity, spiritual path, and ways of knowing.
 The integral vision of a whole-person psychology can blossom into a psychology of humanity that celebrates our differences as much as it honors what we hold in common.

-Aspects that set this degree apart are research, publication, and systematic approaches to building whole person psychologies.
+Aspects that set this degree apart are research, publication, and systematic approaches to building whole-person psychologies.
 First, the degree is associated with a research laboratory that is in planning stages, and that will be available for use by students who wish to incorporate neuroscience into their research.
-The value of a whole person approach in this context is that, while neuroscience does well at measurement, integral and transpersonal approaches excel at the descriptions of the experiences that are being measured.
+The value of a whole-person approach in this context is that, while neuroscience does well at measurement, integral and transpersonal approaches excel at the descriptions of the experiences that are being measured.
 The vision informing the laboratory is that whole person approaches to neuroscience may be able to open valuable new areas of research into healing and human consciousness.

-In addition, some students will have opportunity to work on a CIIS-sponsored peer-reviewed academic journal, the International Journal of Transpersonal Studies, and in this way gain hands-on experience in the processes of academic publication.
-This journal, which is available free online at www.transpersonalstudies.org, has over 80,000 unique visitors per year.
+In addition, some students will have an opportunity to work on a CIIS-sponsored peer-reviewed academic journal, the International Journal of Transpersonal Studies, and in this way gain hands-on experience in the processes of academic publication.
+This journal, which is available free online at transpersonalstudies.org, has over 80,000 unique visitors per year.